Mentorship program in Linden aims to ease difficulties of virtual learning

 “We know that there are several mitigating factors that could hamper these students’ ability to keep up, including illness, parents who work, technology glitches and many others,” Hazelton said.
 “However, we are going to be proactive in our approach to get all students back on track.”

-Thirty-eight mentors — including Hazelton, Assistant Superintendent Denise Cleary, business administrator Kathleen Gaylord, principals, vice principals, supervisors and directors — made initial contact with their mentees’ parents or guardians to explain the new initiative and introduce themselves.
+Thirty-eight mentors, who include Hazelton, Assistant Superintendent Denise Cleary, business administrator Kathleen Gaylord, principals, vice principals, supervisors and directors, made initial contact with the student’s parent or guardian to explain the new initiative and introduce themselves.
 Mentors will make contact with all of their assigned students weekly to review academic history, establish trust and offer support.

 “The mentors will seek to make a genuine connection with the student’s teachers and parents to uplift, encourage and support our mentees,” Hazelton said.
 “Remember, it takes a village.”

-Principals and vice principals will be working with students who are not at the schools where they work.
+Principals and vice principals will be working with students who are at different schools than their own.
 Linden High School Principal Yelena Horre said she is proud to be part of a district that understands that everyone is responsible for students’ success.

 “This mentorship program conveys to students that Linden public schools is a community; we are all here to offer support and lend a hand,” she said.
 “I am excited to connect with middle school students and offer support and guidance to make sure they are successful when they get to the high school level.
 I want them to know that the decisions they are making now matter; and, most importantly, that they matter.”